 The criterion for the FIRST Impact Award has special emphasis on recent accomplishments within the last 3 years.
 The judges focus on teams’ activities over a sustained period, as distinguished from just the robot design and build period.

-The FIRST Robotics Competition is not about machines; it is about the experience of people working together toward a shared goal.
+FIRST Robotics Competition is not about machines; it is about the experience of people working together toward a shared goal.
 Documenting and preserving your team’s FIRST experience becomes an important component of the over-all FIRST experience.

 Submission Format

-- Each executive summary is limited to 500 characters, including spaces and punctuation (with an exception of the last question).
+• Each executive summary is limited to 500 characters, including spaces and punctuation (with an exception of the last question).

-- The Essay is limited to 10,000 characters, including spaces and punctuation.
+• The Essay is limited to 10,000 characters, including spaces and punctuation.

-- To help standardize FIRST Impact Award judging, FIRST has developed a definition list for terms commonly used by teams.
+• To help standardize FIRST Impact Award judging, FIRST has developed a definition list for terms commonly used by teams.
 Teams are responsible for policing their own choice of words.
-Click here to see the FIRST Impact Award Definitions.
+Click here to see the FIRST Impact Award Definitions

 Submission Process

-- A student who is designated as the Award Submitter or lead mentor 1 or 2 can submit the FIRST Impact Award submission
+• A student who is designated as the Award Submitter or lead mentor 1 or 2 can submit the FIRST Impact Award submission

-- In preparing this submission, bear in mind that students, engineers, teachers, community, school, sponsors, families, and other supporters are all integral parts of your team experience.
+• In preparing this submission, bear in mind that students, engineers, teachers, community, school, sponsors, families, and other supporters are all integral parts of your team experience.
 Your submission needs to clearly convey the factors outlined below.

-- Submitters must enter information, save it, and return to the site to edit the FIRST Impact Award submission until they are ready to finalize it for final judging.
+• Submitters must enter information, save it, and return to the site to edit the FIRST Impact Award submission until they are ready to finalize it for final judging.
 All entries must be finalized and submitted by the deadline.
 No entries will be accepted or altered after the deadline.

-- The team must submit their FIRST Impact Award submission, in English, through the FIRST Dashboard and enter the following required information.
+• The team must submit their FIRST Impact Award submission, in English**, through the FIRST Dashboard and enter the following required information.
 Team Number, Name, and Location are automatically included and provided to the judges.

-- Teams will not be able to submit the application without agreeing to the FIRST Impact Award Video Consent & Release of Rights Form in the submission portal.
+• Teams will not be able to submit the application without agreeing to the FIRST Impact Award Video Consent & Release of Rights Form in the submission portal.
 No entries will be accepted or altered after this deadline.

 Executive Summaries

-- Describe the team’s methods, with emphasis on the past 3 years, for spreading the FIRST message in ways that are effective, scalable, sustainable, and creative.
-How does your team measure results?
+• Describe the team’s methods, with emphasis on the past 3 years, for spreading the FIRST mission in ways that are effective, scalable, sustainable, and creative.

-- Describe your team’s initiatives to Assist, Mentor, and/or Start other FIRST teams with emphasis on activities within the past 3 years.
+• Describe your team’s initiatives to Assist, Mentor, and/or Start other FIRST teams with emphasis on activities within the past 3 years.

-- Describe your team's efforts in the past 3 years to promote equity, diversity, and inclusion within your team, FIRST, and your communities.
+• Describe your team's efforts in the past 3 years to promote equity, diversity, and inclusion within your team, FIRST, and your communities.

-- Highlight one area in which your team needs to improve and describe the steps actively being taken to make those improvements.
+• Highlight one area in which your team needs to improve and describe the steps actively being taken to make those improvements.

-- (OPTIONAL) Please use this space to ask 1 question to your FIRST Impact Award Judges which will be answered after each event with feedback from the judges (250 characters maximum).
-Note: Questions asking what is required to win the award will not be answered.
+• (OPTIONAL) Please use this space to ask 1 question to your FIRST Impact Award Judges which will be answered after each event with feedback from the judges.

 Essay

-- The essay portion of the FIRST Impact Award submission provides teams an opportunity to describe their activities and achievements in narrative form.
+• The essay portion of the FIRST Impact Award submission provides teams an opportunity to describe their activities and achievements in narrative form.
 While Judges encourage creativity of expression, the essay must clearly deliver information and facts describing what the team is about.
 Teams are encouraged to use some of this space to explain how their team is structured and the number of mentors and students on the team.
-The essay should avoid merely duplicating information provided in the executive summary questions.
-However, it is appropriate for the essay to further expand on those responses and provide more in-depth discussion of notable team achievements.

-- The most effective essays are characterized by an overview of team activities during the last 3 years, followed by in-depth discussion of notable activities during the most recent 12-18 months.
+• The most effective essays are characterized by an overview of team activities during the last 3 years, followed by in-depth discussion of notable activities during the most recent 12-18 months.
 Judges use the essay to get a big picture view of the team and to learn about achievements that may be unique and noteworthy.

 FIRST Impact Award Interview Process